hair under your chin or arms is quite distressing. Growing hair in places

-All of these can trigger an excess in the level of androgens in the body.
-But what’s
+All of these factors can trigger an excessive level of androgens in the body.
+But

 As explained above, some women with hirsutism have hair follicles that are extra-sensitive

-levels), whereas others have decreased metabolism, or enhanced receptor bindings.
+levels, while others have decreased metabolism, or enhanced receptor bindings.
 So

-both too much and too little are possible causes of hirsutism.
-And then there
+both too much androgen and too little are possible causes of hirsutism.
+There is

-is

-also the idiopathic variety, where the medical profession just can’t find
+also the idiopathic variety, meaning the medical profession can’t find

 a cause.
-So how it happens can be a real mystery until you meet with your healthcare
+So why hirsutism is occurring can be a real mystery until you meet with

-Am I “hirsute,” or just a little hairy? — Talking about hair with
+Am I “hirsute” or just a little hairy?
+Talking about hair growth with your healthcare

 If you experience a marked change in your hair growth over several weeks or months,